 - Surgery to relieve fluid buildup in the brain.
-A pineoblastoma may grow to block the flow of cerebrospinal fluid, which can cause a buildup of fluid that puts pressure on the brain (hydrocephalus).
-An operation to create a way for the fluid to flow out of the brain may be recommended.
-Sometimes this procedure can be combined with a biopsy or surgery to remove the tumor.
+A pineoblastoma may be big enough to block the flow of cerebrospinal fluid.
+This puts pressure on the brain.
+An operation can redirect the fluid through a drain or tube.
+This helps relieve the pressure.
+This procedure may be done at the same time as a biopsy or surgery to remove the pineoblastoma.

 - Surgery to remove the pineoblastoma.
 A brain surgeon, also called a neurosurgeon, works to remove as much of the pineoblastoma as possible.
 Sometimes all of the cancer can't be removed.
 This is because pineoblastoma forms near important structures deep inside the brain.
 More treatments after surgery are usually needed.
 These treatments target the remaining cells.

 Radiation therapy.
 Radiation therapy uses high-energy beams to kill cancer cells.
 These beams can come from X-rays, protons or other sources.
 During radiation therapy, a machine directs beams to the brain and spinal cord.
 Extra radiation is directed at the cancer cells.

 Radiation is often given to the entire brain and spinal cord.
 This is because the cancer cells can spread from the brain to other parts of the central nervous system.
 This treatment is often recommended for adults and children older than 3.